typst/typst/tests/typ/compiler/ops.typ

 #test(1 == 2 == 1, false)

 ---
-// Test ternary comparison with more complex expressions
+// Test chained comparison with more complex expressions
 #let a = (1, 2, 3)
 #let b = (a: 1, b: 2, c: 3)